nephio-experimental/tko/USAGE.md

     scripts/build

-And then you can access the API server inside the virtual machine via an exposed port.
-The script for it:
+And then you can access the data controller via `tko` to an an exposed port in the virtual machine.
+Included is a shortcut script:

     scripts/tko-vagrant about

-Finally, if you've installed on a local Kubernetes Kind cluster then make sure you have `tko` built on the host (via `scripts/build`) and then you can access the API server's exposed port:
+Finally, if you've installed on a local Kubernetes Kind cluster then make sure you have `tko` built on the host (via `scripts/build`) and then you can access the data controller's exposed port:

     scripts/tko-kind about